Oscar-Santos/Virtual_OpenAI_Chatbot/README.md

 - Then, it means that you need to obtain an API key from OpenAI.
 Don't worry, getting one for free is easy.

-## Obtaining an API key from OpenAI Chatgpt:🟣
+## Obtaining an API key from OpenAI Chatgpt: 🟢

 - To log in to your OpenAI account, please visit the [OpenAI site](https://openai.com/blog/chatgpt), If you don't have an account, you will need to create one.
 - Once you login, go to `API`